Olbotron/mixedapes/README.md

 3. Use AI tools to optimise code for performance and user experience.

+*I used the online W3C online checker to make sure the code was fully optimised.*

 4. Use AI tools to create automated tests

+*I used the lighthouse Developer tools on Chrome to check the site's compliance to accessibility and speed.*

 5. Reflect on AI's role in the development process and impact on workflow.